 You can order and pay for Past Examination Papers & Examiners' Reports online:

 Alternatively, you can order by post and pay by cheque:

 Other FE-1 exam information

-For the latest exam dates, forms and other relevant information, see below:
+For the latest syllabus, resources and other relevant information to the FE-1 exams, see below:

 Prizes for FE-1